prampec/IotWebConf/README.md

 Please subscribe to the [discussion forum](https://groups.google.com/forum/#!forum/iotwebconf), if you want to be informed on the latest news.

+**HELP WANTED!** If you are testing any GIT branches, please give me feedback to provide stable releases for the public.

 ## Highlights

   - Manages WiFi connection settings,